Alima-T/lunchroom_vote/README.md

-<a href=https://postman.com/okhapka/workspace/lunchroom-vote>Link to the Postman collection of application with endpoints.
+<a href=https://postman.com/okhapka/workspace/lunchroom-vote>Testing the web API with Postman collections, including endpoints and body, is available at this link.
 Use desktop Postman</a>

 ![img.png](img.png)